 Do You Need a Florida Partnership and LLC Member Dispute Attorney?

-Feldman Williams, PLLC, represents partners and LLC members in disputes related to their ownership, employment and compensation in closely held companies of all kinds.
+Feldman Legal Group, represents partners and LLC members in disputes related to their ownership, employment and compensation in closely held companies of all kinds.
 We have represented attorneys, doctors and franchisee owners in all sorts of disputes related to the freeze out, termination and oppressive conduct of partners or LLC members.
-Contact Feldman Williams for practical, strategic legal advice from a Florida partnership and LLC member dispute attorney in any situation where your interests and rights are concerned.
+Contact Feldman Legal Group for practical, strategic legal advice from a Florida partnership and LLC member dispute attorney in any situation where your interests and rights are concerned.

 Common Questions in Partnership Disputes